 So how can a modern company provide personal advice to all of their employees 24/7 without burning out their internal HCM and support teams?

-The answer is Oracle Policy Automation.
-Well-established in the customer service space and only recently added to Oracle’s HCM pricelist, OPA provides personal, self-service advice that dynamically applies the company policies to the individual’s own circumstances, stepping them through the information needed, the appropriate policy, and how it applies to their circumstances.
+The answer is Oracle Intelligent Advisor.
+Identified as a key differentiator in Oracle's customer experience (CX) suite and available on Oracle’s HCM pricelist, Intelligent Advisor provides personal, self-service advice that dynamically applies the company policies to the individual’s own circumstances, stepping them through the information needed, the appropriate policy, and how it applies to their circumstances.

 For IT Helpdesk

 Intelligent Advisor can provide interactive self-service advice and logging on internal IT helpdesk sites providing 24/7 answers to the most common employee questions.

-For employees, accurate, self-service advice on HCM topics such as;
+For employees, accurate, self-service advice on topics such as;

-Oracle ourselves are already benefiting from implementing OPA for maternity, paternity and other employee leave calculations, seeing high level of adoption and good CSAT scores.
+Oracle ourselves are already benefiting from implementing Intelligent Advisor for maternity, paternity and other employee leave calculations, seeing high level of adoption and good CSAT scores.